EBA Report on the Functioning of Supervisory Colleges in 2017

 U.S. state insurance regulators both coordinate and participate in supervisory colleges.
 State insurance commissioners may participate in a supervisory college with other regulators charged with supervision of such insurers or their affiliates, including other state, federal and international regulatory agencies.
 Information exchanged in a supervisory college context between regulators is confidential subject to the applicable confidentiality agreement.

 U.S. insurance regulators understand and embrace supervisory colleges; states have been conducting a similar process in the U.S. for decades for U.S. insurance legal entities within the same holding company system.
 The NAIC refers to this process as the “lead state” approach for insurance groups.
 In 2011, the NAIC adopted revisions to its Model Insurance Holding Company System Regulatory Act and Regulation to enhance the “windows and walls” approach to group supervision.
-The revisions provide for an U.S. insurance regulator to participate in a supervisory college with other regulators for supervision of a domestic insurer that is part of an insurance holding company system with international operations.Status: As the business models and global risk-management practices of internationally active insurers continue to evolve, financial regulators around the world are engaging in supervisory colleges, and increasing their collaboration to ensure robust supervision and stable financial markets.
+The revisions provide for an U.S. insurance regulator to participate in a supervisory college with other regulators for supervision of a domestic insurer that is part of an insurance holding company system with international operations.Status: As the business models and global risk-management practices of internationally active insurers continue to evolve, financial regulators around the world are engaging in supervisory colleges, discussing best practices and increasing their collaboration to ensure robust supervision and stable financial markets.